 The Fellows—Jewish young professionals ages 21-30—gather for regular training sessions designed to develop the skills of early career organizers.
 Fellows have access to JOIN’s network of experienced organizers and community leaders as trainers and mentors.
 Additionally, Fellows receive mentorship from JOIN Fellowship alumni and staff.

-Empower Fellowship: In partnership with Combined Jewish Philanthropies, we are excited to announce the second year of the Empower Fellowship, a track within the Fellowship for Jews who self-identify as people with disabilities, disabled, or differently-abled, and their employers.
+Empower Fellowship: We are excited to announce the second year of the Empower Fellowship, a track within the Fellowship for Jews who self-identify as people with disabilities, disabled, or differently-abled, and their employers.
 Part of JOIN’s efforts to center the leadership of Jews with marginalized identities, the Empower Fellowship will include many benefits for placement organizations, including funding, accessibility and inclusion training, and access to the full range of our talented candidates.
 Learn more about the Empower Fellowship here.
 When applying for a Fellow, your application will automatically make your organization eligible to hire an Empower Fellow.

 Click here to learn more about our application to be a placement.

 Benefits of working with JOIN for Justice

 By recruiting a pool of talented emerging organizers, the JOIN Fellowship adds value to your organization’s next hire.
 JOIN attracts smart young leaders who are hungry for justice, both recent college graduates and more experienced recruits, with a particular emphasis on people who are looking to stay in the organizing field in the long run.
 Every year, approximately 70 applicants apply for one of 10-14 positions.
 We actively work to recruit and support Jews with marginalized identities, including Jews of Color, Jews from working class backgrounds, trans and gender non-conforming Jews, and Jews with disabilities.